pgRouting/workshop/docs/chapters/geoext_client.rst

     method.setValue("SPD");

-This part only use ExtJS component: no OpenLayers or GeoExt code here.
+This part only uses ExtJS component: no OpenLayers or GeoExt code here.

 -------------------------------------------------------------------------------------------------------------
 Select the start and final destination